fossasia/eventyay-tickets/_sources/user/events/email.rst.txt

 E-mail settings
 ===============

-The settings at "Settings" → "E-mail" allow you to customize the emails that pretix sends to the participants of your event.
+The settings at "Settings" → "E-mail" allow you to customize the emails that eventyay sends to the participants of your event.

 .. thumbnail:: ../../screens/event/settings_email.png